 There are plenty of reasons for this – not only has the US economy changed hugely since then, there have been massive changes in terms of mergers and company breakdowns.
 Don’t take the lower figure for negative, as the economic landscape is always changing.

 5 Steps to Buying US Stocks in the UK

-Let’s consider a few simple steps you need to keep in mind when getting started with buying US stocks.
+Let’s consider a few simple steps you need to keep in mind when getting started with buying US stocks from the UK.

 - Consider your investments.
 Are there any companies or stocks which particularly appeal to you?
 It’s worth doing your homework, as even the biggest names in the US stock exchange have bad days.